Mohamed Hassanein Heikal: Biography

 In April 1970 Heikal was appointed minister of information, replacing Mohamed Fayek in the post.
 After decades of tension and conflict, Sadat's decision in the 1970s was momentous: recognition of the Israeli right to occupy Jerusalem, and to the border with Sinai terminating with Port Eilat.
 The Egyptians and the Israelis agreed to these terms yearning for peace at almost any price.
 Sadat, a moderate himself, prepared to meet the implacable Cold War enemy for a negotiated settlement.
 Heikal was among the old Nasserite Cairo elites that opposed any suggestion of a diplomatic rapprochement with the hated enemy.
 In 1974 he was removed from post by Sadat's office and jailed for treasonous activity.
 Sadat's assassination was a setback for Arab-Israeli relations, and ushered a period of retrenched reaction to threats posed by military situations to the stability of Egypt, events explored in Heikal's book Autumn of Fury (1982).
 President Mubarak was more conscious of security, policing and law and order, imposing crackdowns on protests.
 Abroad Egypt, he continued Sadat's realignment with the West, and particularly American global capitalism that funded the permanence of the Israeli State, Mubarak's new political realism prompted Heikal's move to a fundamentalist opposition to what he interpreted as a return to colonial status quo ante.
 Joining Al-Jazeera Television in Qatar, Heikal was able to comment on the Gulf War and then ensuing conflicts from a purely Islamic perspective.
 In 1996 he published an influential publication Secret Channels in which he told the chronological story leading up to the culmination of the Oslo Peace Accords in 1993 orchestrated by the West to bring an end to decades of war in Palestine.
 By the end of his period at Al-Jazeera, he attacked Mubarak in his book Mubarak and His Time calling him "inept and corrupt".
 Nonetheless, the advent of a new extremist dawn with the Muslim Brotherhood forced Heikal to awake to the perils of chaos.
 The compromise position of a US-educated president and more social freedoms in Egypt made Sisi more acceptable to Heikal's nationalistic views.
 Heikal suffered from kidney disease in his final years, and died aged 92 from renal failure.

+Personal life

+Heikal was married and had three sons: Hassan, Ahmed, and Ali.
+The first two work in finance, while the third is a doctor.
+At the time of his death, he had seven grandchildren.